-- 11.1 A Service Director may terminate any contract strictly in accordance with any contractual provision which allows for termination without fault, but with prior consultation with the Head of Procurement if alternative Supplies would be required. - 11.2 A Service Director, in consultation with the Solicitor to the Council, has the power to terminate any contract in the event of any breach of contract justifying termination, where in the opinion of these officers no other remedy is appropriate.
-Where the financial implications of a decision to terminate a contract exceed, or may exceed £100,000, the reason for termination and any consequences must be reported to the next meeting of the Cabinet. - 11.3 The Solicitor to the Council may release any bond held by the Council, on request from the Head of Procurement. - 11.4 The Head of Internal Audit is entitled to negotiate with any bond issuer on sums of settlement proposed, and in consultation with the Solicitor to the Council accept such proposed sums. - 11.5 Service Directors may vary contracts by operating 'clear, precise and unequivocal contractual review clauses' which were advertised in the original Procurement, strictly in accordance with the contract. - 11.6 Any variation with a value above £25,000 to a contract which cannot be fulfilled by following CPR11.5 must be subject to the approval of the Head of Procurement. - 11.7 Any variation to a contract which cannot be fulfilled by following CPR 11.5 must be made in writing and signed in accordance with CPR 10 even if it does not need a competitive Procurement process.
+Procurement Service and with the Solicitor to the Council. - 11.11.2 A Service Director may terminate any contract strictly in accordance with any contractual provision which allows for termination without fault, but with prior consultation with the Head of Procurement if alternative Supplies would be required. - 11.211.3 A Service Director, in consultation with the Solicitor to the Council, has the power to terminate any contract in the event of any breach of contract justifying termination, where in the opinion of t hese officers no other remedy is appropriate.
+Where the financial implications of a decision to terminate a contract exceed, or may exceed £100,000, the reason for termination and any consequences must be reported to the next meeting of the Cabinet. - 11.311.4 The Solicitor to the Council may release any bond held by the Council, on request from the Head of Procurement. - 11.411.5 The Head of Internal Audit is entitled to negotiate with any bond issuer on sums of settlementproposed, and in consultation with the Solicitor to the Council accept such proposed sums. - 11.511.6 Service Directors may vary contracts by operating 'clear, precise and unequivocal contractual review clauses' which were advertised in the original Procurement, strictly in accordance with the contract. - 11.611.7 Any variation with a value above £25,000 to a contract which cannot be fulfilled by following CPR stacked state when the Weat 100 a 101 accommentation from how 200 that the state of the 22 contract proceed uppeulos april 2021, draft v2.

+11.6 must be subject to the approval of the Head of Procurement.

+11.711.8 Any variation to a contract which cannot be fulfilled by following CPR 11.6 must be made in writing and signed in accordance with CPR 10 even if it does not need a competitive Procurement process.